mit-plv/riscv-semantics/hardware-hacker.md

 - The comment-ish thing on the very first line ("{-# LANGUAGE ... #-}").
 - All of the module-related code following that ("module ...", "import ...").
-- And the type signature for execute ("execute :: forall ...").
+- The type signature for execute ("execute :: forall ...").
-- And finally, integer conversion functions, which usually start with "from" or include "To": "fromIntegral", "fromImm", "regToInt8", etc. These are currently scattered throughout the code to deal with the type system, and are don't represent any actual bits changing (just being reinterpreted).
+- And finally, integer conversion functions, which usually start with "from" or include "To": "fromIntegral", "fromImm", "regToInt8", etc. These are currently scattered throughout the code to deal with the type system, and don't represent any actual bits changing (just being reinterpreted).

 You don't need to understand the details of any of this code to understand the